Table of Contents

 How Much Does Rain Affect Braking?

 Rain reduces traction between your tires and the road, which increases the time and distance it takes to stop.
 Even if your brakes are in good shape, wet pavement makes it harder for your tires to grip the surface.
-In heavy rain, brake pads and rotors can also get wet, causing temporary fading or delayed response.
+In heavy rain, brake pads and rotors can also get wet, which may lead to temporary brake failure, fading, or delayed response.
 This makes quick stops much more difficult.

 Because of these factors, stopping distances in the rain can be nearly twice as long as on dry roads.
-Experts recommend increasing your following distance to at least six seconds during wet conditions.
+Experts recommend increasing your following distance to at least six seconds when driving in wet conditions.
 This extra space gives you more time to react and helps prevent rear-end collisions if traffic stops suddenly.

 How Can I See Better In The Rain When Driving?